MorrisYUJQ/MorrisYUJQ.github.io/_pages/about.md

 ## Current Research

 ### MEICN-GAT Project
 Leading the development of MEICN-GAT (Multi-Level and Expert Interest Capsule Network with Graph Attention), a novel recommendation system for luxury business marketing.
-The system has achieved:
-- 356% higher accuracy
-- 194.7% improved ranking quality
-- Currently under industry implementation in Shanghai and Beijing luxury hotels

-## Technical Skills

-- **Programming**: Python (PyTorch, DGL), SQL
-- **Deep Learning**: Graph Neural Networks, Recommendation Systems
-- **Tools**: Photoshop, Premiere, Excel
-- **Languages**: Chinese (Native), English (Fluent), Japanese (Intermediate), French (Basic)

 ## Professional Experience